 Autumn Care of Madison is an average-sized nursing home located in Madison, Virginia.
-This proved to be a respectable facility, with an overall grade of C. Based on our ratings, this facility likely wouldn't be a bad choice.
-This facility did not fare well in all of our categories, but it did not receive any terrible grades either.
-More information about these categories is available below.
+This proved to be a well above average facility, with an overall grade of B+.
+Based on our ratings, this facility ought to meet the needs of most people.
+Fortunately, this place didn't have any bad scores in any of the major categories.
+More information about its category grades is available below.

 Autumn Care of Madison